 First, the Senate established a Select Committee on the Operation of the Capital Gains Tax Discount on 4 November 2025.
 Its terms of reference included housing, productivity, the distributional effects of the discount, the use of the discount by trusts and whether the discount has a role in Australia's future tax mix.
 The committee's final report was tabled on 17 March 2026.

 Second, the Parliamentary Budget Office released analysis that had been requested by the committee.
-The analysis examined estimated government revenue foregone due to the CGT discount for individuals and trusts, and looked at how the value of the discount is distributed by income groups and asset classes, including property, shares and trusts.
+The analysis examined estimated government revenue foregone due to the CGT discount for individuals and trusts and looked at how the value of the discount is distributed by income groups and asset classes, including property, shares and trusts.

-Third, the 2026-27 federal budget has now announced a policy response: replacing the 50 per cent CGT discount with an inflation-based discount, adding a minimum 30 per cent tax on gains, and giving investors in new builds a choice between the existing discount and the new arrangements.
+Third, the 2026-27 federal budget announced a policy response: replacing the 50 per cent CGT discount with an inflation-based discount, adding a minimum 30 per cent tax on gains, and giving investors in new builds a choice between the existing discount and the new arrangements.

 The key takeaways